fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 ##### In 1.5 #####

-In Infusion 1.5, enactors use non-relay components where the decalration of model listeners had not been implemented.
+In Infusion 1.5, enactors use non-relay components where the declaration of model listeners had not been implemented.
 Enactors use:
 * The `finalInit()` function to register model listeners
 * An `onCreate` listener to apply the initial preference value that the model receives: